netifi-proteus/proteus-spring/demos/springboot-demo/README.md

     netifi/proteus

 ## Running the Example
-Follow the steps below to run the example:
+Follow the steps below to build and run the example:

 1. Start the `vowelcount-service` by running the following command in a new terminal window (from this directory):